GentleDell/Omni-stereo-dense-reconstruction/README.md

 ### Examples

-An examples can be found [here](https://github.com/GentleDell/Omni-stereo-dense-reconstruction/blob/dev/cube_script/Tutorials.ipynb), includeing :
+Examples can be found [here](https://github.com/GentleDell/Omni-stereo-dense-reconstruction/blob/master/cube_script/Tutorials.ipynb), includeing :
 1. a simple introduction of the provided cubemap class;
 2. an example for the wrapper of 360 depth map estimation;
 3. an example for the views selection;